 The tunnel exposes an additional 300 m of the wall, revealing the construction methods and the various activities in the vicinity of the Temple Mount.

 The largest stone in the Western Wall is also unveiled within the tunnel and ranks as one of the heaviest objects ever lifted by a human (Without powered machinery).

 The City of David is one of Jerusalem’s most popular attractions.
-This year another significant archeological discovery had been opened to the public.
+This year another significant archeological discovery was opened to the public.

 Jerusalem is surrounded by natural beauty from all directions.
 To the east starts the Judean Desert.
-With a short 30 minutes’ drive, you will find yourself in the middle of the wilderness.
+With a short 30-minute drive, you will find yourself in the middle of the wilderness.
 The impressive natural scenery is a hiker’s paradise and a perfect setting for several iconic archeological sites.

 In the summer, the temperatures are over 40 C°, but in winter, the weather is pleasant, with temperatures around 20 C°.
-The desert side is a sharp contrast to the western slopes of the Judean Mountains, which are lashing green during the winter season and full of colorful wildflowers.
+The desert side contrasts sharply with the western slopes of the Judean Mountains, which are lashing green during the winter season and full of colorful wildflowers.